dedenf/dedenf.github.io/_posts/2018-01-16-markdown-editor.md

 5. [Visual Studio Code](https://code.visualstudio.com/)
 This one is not really markdown editor, but a code editor with markdown plugin added, i use this a lot when wants to publish my blog, i edit most of my Jekyll theme and blog content using VSC, integrated with terminal, so i can push to GitHub directly.

-For me i use mostly Typora for all purpose one-off markdown editing, manage my journal in Bear, i also write my blog entry  on Bear, and passed to VSC if i satisfy with the content.
+For me, i use Typora mostly for all purpose one-off markdown editing, manage my journal in Bear, i also write my blog entry on Bear, and passed to VSC if i satisfy with the content.